babycommando/nightride-cli/README.md

 1. ### [Download](https://github.com/babycommando/nightride-cli/releases/tag/v1.0.0) a prebuilt binary from the releases or [build the Go project yourself](https://github.com/babycommando/nightride-cli/tree/main?tab=readme-ov-file#build-instructions-its-very-fast).

-   If you can't see your system/distro, consider building the go project.
-More in the Build Instructions section below.

-   - Windows
-   - Linux (Debian/Ubuntu)

 2. ### If you are on Linux, make sure you have ALSA (otherwise skip this step)

 ```bash